John Jacobs (activist): Columbia protests of 1968

 As college students across America began demanding "two, three, many Columbias," Jacobs became a recognized national leader of SDS and looked to by those who saw violence as the only way to respond to the governing political and economic system of the day.
 Jacobs began to look the part of a counterculture leader as well.
 In the middle of 1968, he began wearing tight jeans, a leather jacket, and a gold chain with a lion's tooth, and slicked his hair back 1950s-style to purposefully distinguish himself from the clean-cut, middle-class students who attended most anti-war protests.
 He became one of SDS' earliest and most prominent ideological thinkers, and was widely recognized as a charismatic persuasive speaker.

 At the SDS national convention in East Lansing, Michigan, in June 1968, Jacobs' thinking began to become even more radical.
 The East Lansing convention is best known for the interminable debates and ferocious parliamentary battles between the SDS National Office leadership (led by Michael Klonsky and Bernardine Dohrn) and the delegates from PL-controlled SDS chapters around the country.

 Robin Palmer, an ex-Yippie had drifted into SDS.
 Palmer argued, contrary to current SDS thinking, that President Richard Nixon's "silent majority" did exist.
-Most Americans, Palmer said, would oppose imperialism, militarism and capitalism if they were only shown the truth.
+Most Americans, Palmer said, wouldn't oppose imperialism, militarism and capitalism if they were only shown the truth.
 Rather, most Americans knew the truth, and supported these ideologies actively and whole-heartedly.
 One of the Old Left's slogans had been "Serve the People."
 Convinced Palmer was correct, Jacobs proposed at the June 1968 convention that SDS adopt the slogan "Serve the People Shit" to reflect the public's support for greed and war.